 Capsule endoscopy

 You swallow a capsule that contains a small disposable camera.
 The capsule is the size of a vitamin pill.
-The camera takes thousands of pictures as it travels along your gut.
+The camera takes lots of pictures as it travels along your gut.
 The camera sends the pictures wirelessly to a data recorder that you wear on your waist.

 The test is complete once the capsule has passed through your bowel and out into the toilet.
 A doctor or specialist nurse looks at the pictures from the data recorder to help find out the cause of your symptoms.